Trenton–Mercer Airport: Commercial service era

 Also occurring in 1998 was the completion of the airport's NWS/FAA automated surface observing system (ASOS), replacing the human weather observers that had previously reported weather conditions; the facility became operational on March 11 of that year.

 Beginning in May 2000, Boston-Maine Airways operated the Pan Am Clipper Connection between Trenton–Mercer Airport and Hanscom Field in Bedford, Massachusetts.
 The flight operated until 2008, was terminated when Boston-Maine Airways ceased operating on February 28 of that year.

 In 2006 and 2007, Comair flew to Atlanta and Boston from Trenton as Delta Connection, using Canadair CRJ-200 regional jet aircraft.
 After a few months, Big Sky Airlines took over the Boston service with Beechcraft 1900 commuter turboprops.
 The service ended in early January 2008.

 On April 4, 2011, Streamline Airlines briefly re-commenced the former Pan-Am Clipper Connection route between Bedford–Hanscom and Trenton, using an Embraer EMB-120 Brasilia turboprop.
 The carrier was consistently losing money and shut down on September 14, 2012, citing a poor economic climate and unprofitable operations.

 In 2012, Frontier Airlines began service at Trenton with flights between it and Florida, utilizing the Airbus A320 family of aircraft.
 By early 2013, the airline began expanding service and established a base at Trenton.

 On November 8, 2013, TTN opened a renovated terminal – including a new modular trailer baggage claim outside the terminal, restrooms in the gate area (there were previously no restrooms past security), and additional passenger seating and a new gate in the area formerly occupied by the original baggage claim.

 In August 2014, the airport was awarded $2.2 million to rehabilitate three taxiways.
 A spokesperson for the county said that this was the first phase of a three-year plan to make further improvements.

 In November 2016, Allegiant Air commenced service at Trenton, with flights between it and Orlando, Punta Gorda, and Tampa/St. Petersburg.
-However, Allegiant ended all service at the airport on April 29, 2018, leaving Frontier as the only commercial tenant.
+However, Allegiant ended all service at the airport on April 29, 2018, leaving Frontier as the only commercial tenant; Allegiant returned in February 2026, though, with three routes, all of which, once again, served airports in Florida.

 For many years, the county has planned to replace the outdated terminal at the airport.
 These plans have been opposed by residents along the flight path living in Ewing, Lawrence, Hopewell, and Pennington.
 Opposition has also been expressed in Pennsylvania among residents living along the flight path in Yardley and Lower Makefield.